 7. Use a Professional Service

-Looking at the tips and tricks we’ve listed above, you’ll see that flea bombing is a tough process that requires a lot of clean-up after the flea bomb’s been used.
+Looking at the tips and tricks we’ve listed above, you’ll see that flea bombing is a challenging process that requires a lot of clean-up after the flea bomb’s been used.
 Fleas can also hide from the flea bomb and survive treatment.

 How Long Does It Take for Flea Bombs To Work?